fweep/vim-files/README.md

 In addition to the plugins below, there's a heavily-modified tabline styled after vim-powerline.
 My intention is to split the modifications off into a separate plugin when it's complete.

+It uses the railscasts colorscheme, slightly modified in after/plugin/CSApprox.vim to tweak some colors.
+The solarized colorscheme is included, and my goal is to solarize everything (include powerline).
+I'm not happy with the lack of Ruby highlighting provided by the default solarized theme yet.

 Contents
 --------